alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-09-do-wahhabis-deny-intercession.md

 note: false
 active: wahhabi
 category: [fatwas,wahhabism]
-excerpt: "Do Wahhabis deny intercession by the Messenger of Allah, peace and blessings be upon him?"
+summary: "Do Wahhabis deny intercession by the Messenger of Allah, peace and blessings be upon him?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz